kit-cn-cms/NNFlow/README.md

 ## Mirroring
 - This repository is hosted on gitlab.cern.ch and all PR should go to this repository.
-- In addition, this repository is also mirrored to Github.
+- In addition, this repository is mirrored to Github.

 ## Install NNFlow